OpenMobileAlliance/oma-knowledge-base/content/60.media/6001.articles/2026-05-25-oma-smartcities-sig-kickoff-news.md

     - blogs
 ---

-**San Diego, CA, USA — May 2026** — The Open Mobile Alliance (OMA) today announced that its Board of Directors has formally approved a new Smart Cities Special Interest Group (SIG) initiative focused on improving interoperability collaboration between municipalities, industry organizations, academia, and standards ecosystems.
+**San Diego, CA, USA — May 2026** — The Open Mobile Alliance (OMA) today announced its participation in a collaborative Smart Cities Special Interest Group (SIG) initiative focused on improving interoperability collaboration between municipalities, industry organizations, academia, and standards ecosystems.
+The initiative, led by the Madrid Digital Office team with participation from a growing ecosystem of organizations, has been formally approved for support by the OMA Board of Directors.
 <!--more-->

 The initiative will bring together organizations including Madrid [Digital Office @ City Council](www.madrid.es/digitalcapital) , the [Smart Data Models](https://smartdatamodels.org/) led by the [FiWARE Foundation](https://www.fiware.org/), the [Polytechnic University of Madrid](https://iotmadlab.es/en/), and additional standards and technology organizations such as [AIOTI](https://aioti.eu/cities-5-0/).
 The objective, is to collaboratively analyze and structure municipal operational requirements in a reusable and interoperable manner.

-While OMA will provide technical guidance, interoperability expertise, collaboration infrastructure, and program management support, the initiative itself will be led by Madrid Digital Office team with the participation of a growing ecosystem.
+OMA will contribute technical guidance, interoperability expertise, collaboration infrastructure, and program management support, while the initiative itself is led by the Madrid Digital Office team with participation from a growing ecosystem of organizations.

 The Smart Cities SIG is not intended to develop a new standard.
 Instead, its purpose is to establish a practical methodology for understanding municipal requirements and expressing them in a form that can be interpreted consistently across multiple standards organizations, open ecosystems, and technology platforms.